home-assistant/home-assistant.io/source/_components/sensor.utility_meter.markdown

   required: true
   type: string
 offset:
-  description: Cycle reset occur at the beginning of the period (0 minutes, 0h00 hours, monday, day 1, January).
-This option enables the offsetting of these beginnigs.
+  description: Cycle reset occur at the beginning of the period (0 minutes, 0h00 hours, Monday, day 1, January).
+This option enables the offsetting of these beginnings.
   required: false
   default: 0
   type: integer